Best homeowners insurance in Phoenix, AZ for 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Scorching summers, drenching monsoons, and choking windstorms make it important for homeowners in Phoenix to have enough home insurance to withstand whatever mother nature throws at them.
+Extreme heat and wildfires are regular occurrences in Arizona, which means homeowners in Phoenix need to have enough home insurance to withstand whatever mother nature throws at them.

 Compare home insurance rates in Phoenix